An SQL text by Erland Sommarskog, SQL Server

 One thing to note is that a table-valued parameter always has an implicit default value of an empty table.
 So saying

-EXEC the_callee in this example would not be an error.
+EXEC outer_sp in this example would not be an error.

 Table-valued parameters certainly seem like the definite solution, don't they?
-Unfortunately, TVPs have a very limited usage for the problems I'm discussing in this article.
+Unfortunately, TVPs have a very limited usage for the problem I'm discussing in this article.
 If you look closely at the procedure definition, you find the keyword READONLY.
 And that is not an optional keyword, but it is compulsory for TVPs.
 So if you want to use TVPs to pass data between stored procedures, they are usable solely for input-only scenarios.
 I don't know about you, but in almost all situations where I share a temp table or use a process-keyed table it's for input-output or output-only.

 When I first heard that SQL 2008 was to have TVPs, I was really excited.
 And when I learnt that they were readonly, I was equally disappointed.
 During the beta of SQL 2008 I wrote an article, Why read-only table parameters is not enough, where I tried to whip up support for a Connect item in order to persuade the dev team to permit read-write TVPs when they are passed between stored procedures inside SQL Server.
 (Making them read-write when called from a client is likely to be a bigger challenge.)
-Ten years later, the Connect item is still active, but with the release of SQL Server 2012 around the corner, the limitation is still there.
-Let's really hope that in the next version of SQL Server, we can use table parameters to pass data in all directions!
+Ten years later, the Connect item is still active, but table-valued parameters are still readonly.

 Note: While outside the scope for this article, table-valued parameters is still a welcome addition to SQL Server, since it makes it a lot easier to pass a set of data from client to server, and this context the READONLY restriction is not a big deal.
 I give an introduction how to use TVPs from ADO .Net in my article Using Table-Valued Parameters in SQL Server and .NET.